XC: Aztecs take second at Highlander Invite

 Aztec Cross Country announces 2013 schedule

-Shelia Burrell, a two-time Olympian in the heptathlon, enters her fifth season as the head cross country/track and field coach at San Diego State.
+Shelia Burrell, a two-time Olympian in the heptathlon, enters her sixth season as the head cross country/track and field coach at San Diego State.

-Over her four years, Burrell has coached two NCAA individual champions, 17 All-Americans, 31 Mountain West individual champions, two MW relay champions and 72 all-MW performances.
-Additionally, 22 school records have been set under her watch.
+Over her five years, Burrell has coached four NCAA individual champions, 23 All-Americans, 38 Mountain West individual champions, two MW relay champions and 92 all-MW performances.
+Additionally, 28 school records have been set under her watch.

 The Aztecs ended up finishing in a tie for 23rd at NCAA outdoor championships, its second straight top-25 finish at the meet.
 SDSU also tied for 25th at the NCAA indoor championship meet.

-Overall, San Diego State had five All-America picks, 14 individual champions, two relay champs, 32 all-league selections and seven school record.
+Overall, San Diego State had five All-America picks, 14 MW individual champions, two relay champs, 32 all-league selections and seven school records.

 For her efforts, Burrell was named the MW Indoor and Outdoor Track and Field Coach of the Year, the USTFCCCA West Region Indoor Coach of the Year and the Coach of the Meet at the Cal/Nevada Championships.

-Junior Allison Reaser earned first-team USTFCCCA All-American honors in the heptathlon after taking eighth at the NCAA meet, while freshman Nicole Oudenaarden (heptathlon) and senior Alex Evans (triple jump) garnered honorable-mention All-American accolades.
+Reaser earned first-team USTFCCCA All-American honors in the heptathlon after taking eighth at the NCAA meet, while Oudenaarden (heptathlon) and senior Alex Evans (triple jump) garnered honorable-mention All-American accolades.